 When was the last time you identified a regret?
 The regret could be about not eating enough vegetables yesterday or forgetting to buy those new shoes you’ve been ogling before they went out of stock.
 Small regrets like these arise every day.

-But we have big regrets, too.
-Wishing we chose a different college major or went to college at all.
-Regretting the time we didn’t spend with a cherished family member or friend.
-Seventy percent of people said their regrets were for something they didn’t do to reach their personal goals.
+You can have big regrets, too.
+Wishing you chose a different college major or went to college at all.
+Regretting the time you didn’t spend with a cherished family member or friend.
+Seventy percent of people have said their regrets were for something they didn’t do to reach their personal goals.
 Another 30% regretted things they thought they should have done.

 The universality of regret

-No matter what your regrets are, the fact is, we all have them.
-Regret is a universal human emotion transcending every age, gender, race, and socioeconomic level.
+No matter what your regrets are, regret is a universal human emotion transcending every age, gender, race, and socioeconomic level.
 Every person on Earth has felt regret, and almost all of us can pinpoint a “big regret” in our lives.

 Think about that, when was the last time someone asked you about your biggest regret?
 Although an admittedly personal question, you were probably prepared with a response because you’ve thought about and maybe even discussed it before.
 And when you did, how did your regret make you feel?